amsoell/amsoell.com-source/content/blog/why-i-love-laravel.md

 The result of this is three brand new controller files, completely stubbed out with the appropriate `index`, `create`, `store`, `show`, `edit`, `update`, and `destroy` methods ready to be fleshed out.

-Additionally, through Laravel's flexible middleware system, we can even wrap all of these requests in a directive that ensures that only authenticated users can access the routes, right here in the same file:
+Additionally, through Laravel's flexible middleware system, you can even wrap all of these requests in a directive that ensures that only authenticated users can access the routes, right here in the same file:

 ```php
 Route::group(array('middleware' => 'auth'), function() {